mothur/mothur.github.io/_wiki/edamame.md

 #### Alpha diversity

-Let\'s start our analysis by analyzing the alpha diversity of the samples.
+Let's start our analysis by analyzing the alpha diversity of the samples.
 First we will generate rarefaction curves describing the number of OTUs observed as a function of sampling effort.
-We\'ll do this with the [rarefaction.single](rarefaction.single) command:
+We'll do this with the [rarefaction.single](rarefaction.single) command:

     mothur > rarefaction.single(shared=stability.opti_mcc.shared, calc=sobs, freq=100)